Emma-Choi/Emma-Choi.github.io/README.md

 ![Image of Emma Choi](images/headshot2.jpg "REPLACE_WITH_SHORT_DESCRIPTION")
 ## About Me
-I am a PHD student in the UConn EEB department interested in host-parasite coevolution.
+I am a PhD student in the UConn EEB department interested in host-parasite coevolution.

 [My CV](PDFs/cv.pdf)